How many different types of cells are there in the human body?

 Nerve cells

-Also called neurons or brain cells, your roughly 100 billion nerve cells work as a communication network – absorbing information from the world around you and commanding your body to move when you want it to.
+Also called neurons or brain cells, an estimate of your roughly 100 billion nerve cells work as a communication network – absorbing information from the world around you and commanding your body to move when you want it to.
 Ultimately, you couldn't function without them – they're the building blocks of your brain.

 Nerve cells